How to Engrave a Dog Tag – The 6 Best Methods Explained

 • Aluminum dog tags (Cricut recommends anodized aluminum)

-• Painter's tape or masking tape (for fixing the blank)
+• Painter's tape or masking tape (to secure the blank)

 • Computer with Cricut Design Space software